 What is Pollo a la Crema?

-Pollo a la Crema, or creamed chicken, is a South American dish that consists of tender chunks of chicken, sauteed bell peppers, onions, and mushrooms all cooked in a creamy, flavorful sauce.
+Pollo a la crema, or creamed chicken, is a South American dish that consists of tender chunks of chicken, sauteed bell peppers, onions, and mushrooms all cooked in a creamy, flavorful sauce.
 It is usually served with warm flour tortillas.

 Ingredients Needed for Pollo a la Crema

 These ingredients are simple and easy to find.
-The only one that might be less common is Mexican crema, which you can find in the refrigerated sectionm, along with Mexican specialty foods like fresh salsa and chorizo.
+The only one that might be less common is Mexican crema, which you can find in the refrigerated section, along with Mexican specialty foods like fresh salsa and chorizo.
 Here’s what you’ll need:

 For the Chicken